ThalesGaluchi/samples/README.md

-# samples
+# My Sample codes

-My sample codes
+Sample codes used to star new projects.